Haratin: Morocco

 Haratin in Morocco are mostly concentrated in the southern part of the Drâa-Tafilalet region, specifically towns such as Zagora where they make up a significant portion of the populace.
 According to French explorer Charles de Foucauld, the Haratin may have formed a majority in southern Morocco with Haratin being nine-tenths of the population in some areas.

 Haratin have been the slave strata of the Moroccan society through its recorded history.
 They were owned in every town and farming center before the time of Moroccan ruler Ismail Ibn Sharif.
 They provided domestic labor, farm labor, physical labor inside towns and markets, as well as were conscripted to fight wars.

-According to historian Remco Ensel – a professor of anthropology specializing in Maghreb studies, the word "Haratin" in Morocco is a pejorative that connotes "subordination, disrepute" and in contemporary literature; it is often replaced with "Drawi", "Drawa", "Sahrawi", "Sahrawa", or other regional terms.
-In southern Morocco, Haratin prefer Drawa contesting servile descent and taking offense to the name Haratin.
-Because of this, Sudanese scholar Mohamed Hassan Mohamed argues Haratin is an imposed identity.
 According to Chouki El Hamel, a professor of history specializing in African Studies, the Moroccan Haratin may not be descendants of slaves of sub-Saharan origin but descend from native black populations who inhabited the south of Morocco.
 El Hamel claims that black Moroccans absorbed the "Arabo-centric values in the dominant interpretation of Islam" over the generations and they see themselves as Muslim Moroccans, rather than by their ethnic or native group.

 The Haratin strata, as slave workers, were a major institution of Moroccan society through the 19th century.
 Yet, there has been a general lack of historical records about their origins and ethnography, leading to several constructed proposals, and their mention in older Moroccan literature is generally limited to their status as slaves and more focused on the rights on their owners.
 It is their contemporary economic and social marginalization that has awakened renewed interest in their history and their oral histories.